Akshat2395/Foresighting-Technological-Trends---DELOITTE/README.md

 ## Foresighting-Technological-Trends - DELOITTE

-This report presents a framework for Deloitte to identify the maturity of an emerging technology developed based on four preceding technologies.
+The project presents a framework for Deloitte to identify the maturity of an emerging technology developed based on four preceding technologies.
 The AIRS Technology Foresighting Framework presents itself under four pillars: applicability, impact, risks, and sustainability.
 Each component is defined below:

 Applicability: The relevance to business challenges
 Impact: The value created to the client’s business